MarcoTopq/testing/README.md

 # how to create table in db
-You need to craete 'testing' database into mysql.
+You need to create 'testing' database into mysql.

 # How to run nodejs application
 copy index.js and package.json file into your nodejs project folder,